IBM/universal-connectors/README.md

 - [Guidelines for contributing](CONTRIBUTING.md)
 - Benefits include:
   - Free, comprehensive testing and certification
-  - Expanding the reach of product APIs
+  - Extending the reach of a product, feature, or function
   - Driving usage of a product or solution
 - We also accept currency updates or bug fixes from the community for any existing connector plugins.